-Achieving SAP security in the age of hacking, GDPR, and cloud
+Achieving SAP security in the age of hacking,

 Enterprise technology landscapes are littered with outdated legacy environments that were never designed to comply with current statutes governing data protection.
 The EU General Data Protection Regulation (GDPR) is complex and challenging, and other even more stringent compliance requirements exist for certain countries, regions, and industries.
 Furthermore, these requirements are often accompanied by potentially draconian penalties for non-compliance.